adriannecula/GameOfLife/README.md

 ![Game of Life](doc/resources/demo.gif)

-The graphical interface isdeveloped in [SFML library](https://www.sfml-dev.org/index.php).
+The graphical interface is developed in [SFML library](https://www.sfml-dev.org/index.php).
 The unit test are written using [googletest](https://github.com/google/googletest)

 ## Limitations